vesper-truong/vietnamese-musicians/README.md

 **6. Limitations**

+Compared to the first draft of this project, I have made some significant changes both actively and compulsorily.
+Due to my inexperience with OpenRefine, I had to manually collect the necessary data from the wiki pages.
+Fortunately, doing so enabled me to adopt a different approach with which I am more familiar - Python.
+Thanks to Python, I was able to promptly analyze the data and extract the information I need from  my manually created CSV files.
+I also decided against using TimeGraphics (available at https://time.graphics/) for visualizations.
+Instead, I chose RAW, which is a tool presented in one of the in-class meetings.
+Limited though my experience with RAW is, I was still able to make use of the tool according to my need.
+I applied RAW to the CSV file of each musician consecutively, not to the complete *song_data.csv* because it appears to me that including too many variables will just make the visualization messy and that will prevent researchers to make sense of the graph.
+Voyant Tools was, to some extent, useful for getting a good understanding of the corpora.
+However, it seems to only offer a surface-level view, which makes it difficult for me to deduce the topics of the songs.
+Consequently, I had to refer to various tools offered by Voyant Tools before I could make a decision on the possible topics.
+Nevertheless, I cannot claim that I am completely certain about my conclusions.
+It would be beneficial if there were a tool to evaluate the probability.
+I wonder about the possibility of using a scale of certainty similar to the one developed in the Cinema Parisien 3D project (Noordegraaf, Opgenhaffen, and Bakker 2016, p.
+53).
+The biggest issue in this project, however, is the datasource itself.
+Due to my lack of access to a better, more reliable datasource, I had to resort to using Wikipedia.
+Although wiki pages are conveniently accessible, their contents are not yet complete and they are always subject to changes.
+After my preliminary search, I found three wiki pages from which I could obtain a dataset.
+Acknowledging the fact that my dataset is quite small in size, I made efforts to add more variables to it.
+Nonetheless, there is still a dire need for a better, more detailed dataset.

 **7. Conclusion**

+In this project, I

+**References**

+Noordegraaf, J., Opgenhaffen, L. & Bakker, N. 2016.
+Cinema Parisien 3D: 3D visualisation as a tool for the history of cinemagoing. *Alphaville, 11*, pp. 45-61.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.